On the abstract elementary class of acts with embeddings: Stability spectrum

 Let $\Psi: X \to \gS(SB^*)$ given by $\Psi(i)= p_i \rest SB^*$.
 Observe that $| \gS(S B^*) | \leq 2^{\| S B^* \| + \aleph_0} \leq 2^{\operatorname{card} (S)+ \aleph_0} \leq \lambda$.
 Then by applying the pigeon hole principle again there are $i \neq j \in X$ such that $p_i \rest SB^* = p_j \rest SB^*$.
 Hence $p_i = p_j$ by Fact \ref{uniq}.
 This is a contradiction as $p_i \neq p_j$ by construction. \end{proof}

-\begin{remark} The argument to get stability in $\lambda$ works for any AEC with intersection that has a stable independence relation such that for every $p = \gtp(x/B, N) \in \gS(B)$ there is $Z$ a \emph{small} subset of $B$ such that $p$ does not fork over $cl(Z)$.
+\begin{remark} The argument to get stability in $\lambda$ works for any AEC with intersection that has a stable independence relation such that that there is a cardinal $\kappa$ such that for every $p = \gtp(x/B, N) \in \gS(B)$ there is a subset $Z$ of $B$ with $|Z | < \kappa$ and $p$ does not fork over $cl(Z)$.
 A similar argument is presented in \cite[7.5, 7.15]{gm}. \end{remark}

-\begin{remark} Lemma \ref{sta} in particular shows that $\Kk_{\act}$ is always a stable AEC.
+\begin{remark} Lemma \ref{sta} in particular shows that $\Kk_{\aact}$ is always a stable AEC.
 This result does not contradict the fact that there are unstable complete first-order theories of acts \cite{mus} as we are basically only considering quantifier-free types (see Remark \ref{b-types}). \end{remark}

 We finish this subsection by presenting an algebraic result which follows from Lemma \ref{small-nf}.
-The result generalizes \cite[3.7]{mil}.